xendit/coding-exercises/Refactoring/2. Refactoring Imperative and Functional Logic/steps.md

 1. Ensure that `node >= 8.6` is installed
 2. Run `npm install`
 3. Run `npm test`, all tests should be passing
+4. Run `npm report` to see the coverage reports

 ## Exercise